A popular saying in business goes, “Put yourself in your customers’ shoes.”

 Here are some methods you can use to generate insights:

-- Consult with client-facing employees: Get in touch with client-facing employees like salespeople and customer support teams.
+- Consult with client-facing employees: Contact employees like salespeople and customer support teams.
 Due to their consistent interactions with customers, they are likely to identify trends and know information about the consumers transacting with your business.

-- Use customer relationship management tools (CRMs): CRMs provide a general overview of the demographic, psychographic, and buying behavior of your consumers.
+- Use customer relationship management tools (CRMs): CRMs provide a general overview of your consumers’ demographic, psychographic, and buying behavior.

-- Conduct interviews: Interviews offer an opportunity to interact with people in your buyer personas and learn their thoughts.
+- Conduct interviews: Interviews allow you to interact with people in your buyer personas and learn their thoughts.
 Besides interviewing your brand advocates, get in touch with unhappy customers.
-Their insights can reveal patterns or issues that you should resolve to get more leads.
+Their insights can reveal patterns or issues you should resolve to get more leads.

 - Consult marketing research agencies: Marketing research agencies specialize in generating insights and providing a general overview of your customer base.